maxxiimo/the-front-end-manifesto/foundation-styles.md

 - [Html2Haml][]
 - [html2haml Gem][]

-In terms of other preprocessors, [Less][] is the runner-up.
+So what about [Less][]?
+Well it's the runner-up.
 That's all I'm going to say about that (remember this is a manifesto which is opinionated by nature).

-### Frameworks

-Frameworks give you a whole boatload of base styles that are instantly accessible through your HTML tags or specified class names.
-Frameworks include base font sizes and rhythm, default formats for almost every kind of HTML tag, and by simply dropping in the frameworks class names you can add some great looking styles to your project that are built to work, with very few hitches, across all browsers.
-On top of that you get grid systems, prebuilt scripts for commonly used functions like pop-ups, modals and menu systems.
-The list goes on.

-In so far as responsive frameworks go, the following article gives you a nice comparison:

-- [Responsive CSS Framework Comparison][Framework Comparison]

-Here is a brief framework roundup worth taking a look at for your project.

-#### Compass

-So right off the bat I have to say that I love [Compass][].
-It's powerful, it's well-documented, it's widely used, there are a ton of extensions for it, and it generally makes life easier for me.

-> Compass is an open-source CSS Authoring Framework.

-I'm pretty biased on this one, and all the [starter CSS ][] files we will use in our foundation styles incorporate Compass so there's not much else to say other than that it almost doesn't belong in this section since it's really not a framework but rather a utility.
-It's here though because you can add all kinds of framework components like:

-- [Responsive grids for Compass][Responsive Grids] or [Zen Grids][]
-- [Sassy Buttons][] or [Fancy Buttons][]

-...and essentially create your own look and feel.
-Most traditional frameworks on the other hand just give you styles.
-If you want to break free it takes some tinkering.

-When working with Compass the following resource may be useful to you:

-- [35 Great Resources for Compass and Sass][35 Great Resources]

-#### Twitter Bootstrap

-I like [Twitter Bootstrap][].
-It's a great place to learn about best practices for any application or framework, and you can get some amazing designs in absolutely no time.
-It's well-documented, but here's the problem: it's built on [Less][], and use it and your site will look pretty much like everyone else's.
-Of course you can override styles, but I'm just sayin'.

-> Sleek, intuitive, and powerful front-end framework for faster and easier web development.

-Getting it to work with Rails is not impossible, hardly, but if you go this path there are some choices to consider:

-- [Twitter Bootstrap, Less, and Sass: Understanding Your Options for Rails 3.1][Options]

-#### Blueprint

-[Blueprint][], in my opinion, is the granddaddy of all frameworks.
-I used to use Blueprint all of the time, and Compass makes it readily available.
-It's tried-and-true, and a good choice, but I rarely use it these days.
-I'm not too crazy about it's look and feel.
-It does seem to be more of a minimalist framework - which is not a bad thing.

-> Blueprint is a CSS framework, which aims to cut down on your development time.
-It gives you a solid foundation to build your project on top of, with an easy-to-use grid, sensible typography, useful plugins, and even a stylesheet for printing.

-#### YUI

- I've used YUI and personally I'm not too crazy about its grid system which is a pretty major component to any framework - so I generally stay away.

-> YUI is a free, open source JavaScript and CSS library for building richly interactive web applications.
-\- [YUI website][]

-#### Foundation 3

-I haven't used Foundation, but I'm interested.

-> The most advanced responsive front-end framework in the world.
-\- [Zurb website][]

-#### Skeleton

-I also haven't use Skeleton, but soon enough.

-> A Beautiful Boilerplate for Responsive, Mobile-Friendly Development
-\- [Skeleton website][]
+Also, don't forget to ceck out the [Frameworks][frameworks] section of our Appendix to learn all about the choices available to you, and why we choose to roll our own using [Compass][].

 ### Our Foundation

-Now that we briefly reviewed preprocessors and frameworks it's time to build our foundation styles.
+It's time to build our foundation styles.
 Our [stylesheets][starter CSS] are written using Sass, but more important than the actual styles themselves – there are really not that many included – is the way they are organized.
 In my experience as you move along a Rails project and the project grows in complexity and different authors contribute; stylesheets can become behemoths, unmanageable, and downright confusing.
 To avoid this it's highly advisable to start a project with some kind of organizational structure in place from the get-go.
 The styles I provide do exactly this.

 Before we begin will need to quickly set up  Compass.